aesthetic-suite/framework/README.md

 As mentioned previously, to style a component, an object or function must be passed as the first argument to the [styler function](#creating-a-styler).
-This object represents a mapping of elements (and modifiers) to declarations.
+This object represents a mapping of selectors (and modifiers) to declarations.
 For example:

 ```javascript
 style({